AtharvaGulhane/HTML-PODS-DEPLOYMENT/README.md

 </html>
 ```

-- This HTML file will be served by the Nginx web server inside a Docker container.
+- This HTML file is the content that will be served by the Nginx web server inside a Docker container.

 ---